Why is Isle Royale a Unique Research Location?

 Moose were found on island in the early 1900s.
 Caribou and moose existed together for a brief period before caribou were wiped out in the early 1900s.
 Moose became a food source for wolves upon wolf arrival to the island.

-Wolves and Beavers
+Wolves and Beaver

 Island Predator: Wolves

-Island Prey: Beavers
+Island Prey: Beaver

 Predator-Prey Relationships: Wolves-Moose & Beaver

-Although considered a relatively simple ecosystem when compared to the mainland, the relationships between moose, beavers, and wolves on Isle Royale are quite complicated.
+Although considered a relatively simple ecosystem when compared to the mainland, the relationships between moose, beaver, and wolves on Isle Royale are quite complicated.
 Many internal and external factors influence the populations of island predator and prey.

 Abundance of prey on Isle Royale is undoubtedly influenced by the number of wolves, however, many other factors impact both moose and beaver populations.
-In one study, wolves were demonstrated to have a larger impact on the moose population of Isle Royale prior to a disease outbreak within the wolf population than after.
+In one study, wolves were demonstrated to have a larger impact on the moose population prior to a disease outbreak within the wolf population than after.
 In combination with decreasing populations of both moose and beaver, a likely increased amount of wolf on wolf mortality related to food shortages, and the canine parvovirus (CPV2) disease outbreak which greatly reduced the number of pups surviving into adulthood, the Isle Royale population of wolves, naïve to this strain of the virus, was significantly impacted.
-Dropping from 50 to 12 in just two years, this change shifted the ecosystem from one where wolves had a greater influence on the prey population, to one where climate, available forage and other undetermined factors were more influential.
+Dropping from 50 to 12 in just two years, this change shifted the ecosystem from one where wolves had a greater influence on the prey population, to one where climate, available forage, and other undetermined factors were more influential.
 The relationships between prey and predator are constantly changing and that dynamic can be influenced by any number of environmental factors.

 This graph displays how Isle Royale predator and prey populations have varied through time.
 The National Park Service and Michigan Technological University have collaborated to conduct the longest consecutive predator-prey study that focuses on the relationship between wolves, moose, beaver, and vegetation.
 Relationships among wolves, their prey, and the environment have been affected by: